-34. While GRSP is recommending this dynamic test option, it acknowledges criticism associated with the use of the Hybrid III dummy.
-Although there is a paper by Ford (SAE 973342), which argues that the 50th percentile male Hybrid III neck is sufficiently biofidelic in the rearward direction.
-The EEVC report "The Use of the Hybrid III dummy in Low Speed Rear Impact Testing," (September 2007) $\frac{177}{127}$ showed the 50th percentile male Hybrid III neck lacks sufficient biofidelity to be a useful tool for rear impact testing and therefore cautioned against its use.
-The EEVC also observed that the interaction of the rigid thoracic spine of the Hybrid III with the seat back is not humanlike which might affect the real world performance of dynamic head restraints.
+34. While GRSP is recommending this dynamic test option, it acknowledges differing views associated with the use of the Hybrid III dummy.
+On the one hand, there is a paper by Ford (SAE 973342), which argues that the 50th percentile male Hybrid III neck is sufficiently biofidelic in the rearward direction.
+Conversely, an EEVC report "The Use of the Hybrid III dummy in Low Speed Rear Impact Testing," (September 2007) 17/ argues the 50th percentile male Hybrid III neck lacks sufficient biofidelity to be a useful tool for rear impact testing and therefore cautioned against its use.
+The EEVC also opined that the interaction of the rigid